delemottelab/string-method-swarms-trajectories/examples/start-up/README.md

 Once you are happy with the set-up just send the job to queue

 ## Check the initial string and configs:
 Regardless if you have made the initial string yourself or with steering.
-You can use `analyze_steering.ipynb` to see the correspondance between the string and the initial configs.
+You can use `analyze_initial_string.ipynb` to see the correspondance between the `string0.txt` and the initial configs.

 ## Running String Simulation:
 At this point we are ready to start the string simulation.
 Go to the `slurm_string_method_beskow.sh` slurm file and edit it to adapt it to the your HPC environment since it is currently prepared for beskow (@DelemotteLab).
 This slurm script can be tailored easily for other CPU-based HPC environments.
 To choosed the number of mpi-processes make sure to check the main README.md's notes on parallelization.